zconnect-iot/device-simulator-backend/README.md

 ## System configuration

 Any python module exposing `system` variable adhering to the above spec can be treated as a valid system definition.
-For an example see `zcsim/settings/fridge.py`  or `zcsim/settings/automatic_door.py`.
+For an example see `zcsim/settings/systems` directory.
 You can point the main simulation code to the right definition with the `sim_system` key in the appropriate settings YAML file.

 # Running